ropensci/GSODR/paper/paper.md

 for stations between -60˚ and 60˚ latitude in this list.

-Upon download, stations are individually checked for a user-specified number of missing days, stations with too many missing observations are omitted from the final output to help ensure data quality.
+Upon download, stations are individually checked for a user-specified number of missing days.
+Stations with too many missing observations are omitted from the final output to help ensure data quality.
 All units are converted to International System of Units (SI), e.g., inches to millimetres, knots to metres per second and Fahrenheit to Celsius.
 Additional useful variables, saturation